acarrou/Companion-Computer-Drone/README.md

 The Raspberry Pi’s serial port will now be usable on ```/dev/serial0```.

-***--NEED TO DO THIS--***
 <br><br/>
 <br><br/>
 You will need to change the parameters of the pixhawk in QGroundControl.
-The specific parameters that need to change are:

-<ins>To set up the default companion computer message stream on TELEM 2, set the following parameters:</ins>
+To set up the default companion computer message stream on TELEM 2, set the following parameters:
 ```
 MAV_1_CONFIG = TELEM 2 (MAV_1_CONFIG is often used to map the TELEM 2 port)
 MAV_1_MODE = Onboard